 Employees who work on a national holiday are entitled to 175% of mandatory minimum day’s pay.
 If a national holiday falls on a weekend, it is not carried over.

 Employees qualify for vacation after working for 12 months with the same employer.
 Those who work for 5 days in a week get 20 days of annual leave while those who work for 6 days in a week get 24 days.
-The annual leave is increased by 1 in every year of employment including the first year, up to 22 days for employees who work for 5 days a week and up to 26 days for those who work for 6 days a week.
+The annual leave is increased by 1 day for every year of employment including the first year, up to 22 days for employees who work for 5 days a week, and up to 26 days for those who work for 6 days a week.
 Employees in their first year of employment earn annually according to the time worked.

 Insured female employees who have made contributions for at least 200 days to the social security are entitled to 8 weeks of maternity leave before childbirth and 9 weeks after it at 50% pay.
 They are also entitled to ‘protection for maternity’ leave for a maximum 6 months after maternity leave.
 If women are not insured but their husbands are, the compensation is given to husbands.
 Female employees are entitled to a reduction of 1 hour in their daily work hours for 30 months.
 Otherwise, a reduction of 2 hours in daily work hours can be taken for the initial 12 months and a reduction of 1 hour for the next 6 months.